 The race for your investment dollars is on.
 Chase You Invest is the latest competitor to throw their app into the game.

 Just a few months ago, perennial low cost leader Fidelity announced not one but two zero fee mutual funds while lowering “nuisance” fees such as closing fees.
 This come after Robinhood and M1 Finance both offer commission free investing.
-Now, JP Morgan Chase, the nation’s largest bank released ‘You Invest’ which is offering at least 100 free trades to investors who want to see their money work.
+Now, JP Morgan Chase, the nation’s largest bank released ‘You Invest’ which is offering unlimited commission-free trades.

 Is the You Invest App the right way to go for new investors?
 Here’s what you need to know about it.